I2S9/practice-c/mini-projects/README.md

 # Mini Projects

-This repository contains several ridiculous little projects.
+This repository contains several mini projects.

 These are not difficult or complicated projects, I realize them in order to practice coding.
 They may contain errors, use the code at your own risk.